rajeshca911/PS-GAMES-NAVIGATOR/README.md

 #### Q:What does this tool do?
 - A:This tool simplifies the process by fetching and pooling all spreadsheet contents into a user-friendly graphical interface.
 Users can easily select a game from the drop-down menu and navigate to the appropriate link.
 It streamlines the experience of accessing game-related content.

+#### Q: Will the tool download the game?
+A: No, the tool does not download games.
+Its primary function is to streamline the process by navigating to the respective URL of the game, making it easier for users to access and download games on their own.

 #### Q:Does the tool contain viruses?

 - A: No, the tool is free from viruses.
 I've also attached the VirusTotal link for your assurance: [VirusTotal Link](https://www.virustotal.com/gui/file/95b9b421680135ad3f21a67774d7e22a90b455e5c2e329f6e51188083df9b7f3?nocache=1).